mojjjeeed/Brain-Tumor-Image-Segmentation/README.md

 ![](samples/sample4.png)  |  ![](samples/sample5.png)		| ![](samples/sample6.png)
 ![](samples/sample7.png)  |  ![](samples/sample8.png)		| ![](samples/sample9.png)

-## Getting Started
-Here I will explain how to get the data and convert it into the usable form.
-You can run the train and run model using [notebook](https://github.com/adityajn105/brain-tumor-segmentation-unet/blob/master/brain-tumor-segmentation.ipynb).

 ### Prerequisites
 You will need Python 3.X.X with some packages which you can install direclty using requirements.txt.
 > pip install -r requirements.txt

 ### Get the Dataset
 I have used brain-tumor segment dataset which is available on the internet.
-You can run [download_data.sh](https://github.com/adityajn105/brain-tumor-segmentation-unet/blob/master/download_data.sh) shell script to download all data.
+You can run [download_data.sh] shell script to download all data.
 It contains 3064 MRI images and 3064 masks.
 > bash tumor-segmentation-unet/download_data.sh

 After that run the following command to convert data in useable form.